tasb/k8s-basic2advanced-training/labs/lab07.md

 kubectl get pods -l k8s-app=calico-node -A
 ```

-And you should get an output similiar with this, stating `1/1` on `READY` column.
+And you should get an output similar with this, stating `1/1` on `READY` column.

 ```bash
 NAMESPACE     NAME                READY   STATUS    RESTARTS   AGE